EvoEsports/minicontrol/README.md

 # minicontrol
-Minicontrol for trackmania united forever and trackmania 2020
+Minicontrol for trackmania united forever, maniaplanet and trackmania 2020

-# Install
+# Usage

-1. npm i
+Usage is super easy:

-2. copy .env.example to .env and configure
+1. copy .env.example to .env and configure
-3. npm i typescript ts-node nodemon -g
-4. npm start

-The controller is still in its very early stages.
-Idea is to use same codebase as much as possible to both games, tmuf and tm2020.
+2. enable or disable needed plugins at `plugins.json`
+3. start with `./minicontrol`

 # Development

 The core is set as simple as possible, so you should be able to just do plugins very easily.

-to start instance 1 (tmnf): npm run dev to start instance 2 (tm2020): npm run dev2
+> Notice: I changed to use bun instead of node, easiest way to migrate is just  `npm i -g bun`

+1. bun install
+2. copy .env.example to .env and configure
+3. bun run dev

 ## TMC